Battenkill Valley Destination Guide

 Owned by the famous antique car aficionado magazine, Hemmings Motor News, this orchard offers acres of different apple varieties, bags and apple pickers.
 If you don’t want to do the work yourself, you can just buy a sack full to munch on your hike or bike.

 If you’re here in the winter, you can visit one of the local tree farms and select a beauty of a Christmas tree from among the young spruces and firs, another Vermont family farm industry.
 These are the real things: freshly cut, homegrown Vermont evergreens.

 Tag your tree in the fall and it will be cut and shipped to you in time for Christmas.

-If you’re looking to learn some real outdoors skills while traveling, check out Manchester’s Land Rover Driving School or the British School of Falconry.
-Both offer day or weekend long classes in off-road driving and hunting with falcons.
+If you’re looking to learn some real outdoor skills while traveling, check out Manchester’s Land Rover Driving School or the British School of Falconry.
+Both offer day or weekend-long classes in off-road driving and hunting with falcons.

 Land Rover Driving School